oracle-samples/maa/apps-unlimited/PeopleSoft/dr_scripts/Replication/README.md

 * [disable_psft_rsync.sh](./disable_psft_rsync.sh)
 * [rsync_psft.sh](./rsync_psft.sh)

 There is an environment file called psrsync.env at each site that the rsync scripts use, to limit the need for hard coding.
-It contains the following:
+The SCRIPT_DIR environment variable may also be defined in the PeopleSoft env file psft.env.
+The psrsync.env contains the following:

 <pre>
 SCRIPT_DIR=< path to directory containing the replication scripts >